Your AI Executive Assistant Should Do More Than Schedule Meetings

 Key Takeaways

-• Review-first keeps you in control.
-Every action gets proposed to you before it executes.
+- Review-first keeps you in control.
+Every action gets proposed to you before anything fires.
 You stay in the loop without doing the busywork.

 Your VP of Operations starts every morning with the same 90-minute routine.
 She opens HubSpot to pull pipeline numbers for the exec sync.
 Switches to Google Ads to check if yesterday's campaigns stayed on budget.
 Opens Stripe to see if the enterprise invoice from Acme Corp landed.
 Copies four numbers into the board tracker spreadsheet.
 Forwards an investor's email to finance with a note: "Can you pull the ARR breakdown by cohort for this?"